 Workout recovery and muscle building

-The participants performed the same resistance training exercises twice a week, and the researchers measured the results.
+The participants performed the same resistance training exercises twice weekly, and the researchers measured the results.
 The researchers found that the combination of whey protein and GABA increased levels of growth hormone compared to whey protein alone.

 Although this was another small study, the researchers concluded that GABA supplements might help build muscle and assist in workout recovery.
-They recommended that researchers conduct more studies.
+They recommended that more research is necessary.

 It is essential to follow any instructions, whether using supplements or taking medications that mimic or aim to boost GABA.